 The registration bell goes at at 8.50am and the class register opens and closes at 9.05am.
 If you child arrives after the register has started around 8.55/9.00am but before it has closed at 9.05am they will be coded as late (L).
 If they arrive after 9.05am they will be coded as arriving after the register has closed (U) which is an unauthorised absence.

 The school attendance policy (available to view in Key Information) states that the attendance of children who arrive late will be registered as follows:

 *A child arriving after the register has started but before the register has closed will be coded as “late” (code L).

 *A child arriving after the register has closed will be coded as “Late after registration closed” (code U).
 This is counted as an “Unauthorised Absence” (see appendix for use of other codes).

 *The times from which children will be marked as “late” or “late after registration closed” will be clearly communicated to parents.

 We have a 48 hour rule for any sickness/diarrhoea to try to prevent any outbreaks.
 Please ensure that if your child has suffered with either of these, they remain absent from school for a clear 48 hour period from the last attack.

 If your child needs to be away from school, for any reason, please complete an absence request form (L5) or bring in a copy of the medical appointment letter/card.
-All holiday requests for children over 5 years old are unauthorised and any absence over 10 sessions (5 days) are reported to Devon County Council in accordance with Government guidelines, which may result in a penalty notice.
+All holiday requests for children are unauthorised, unless there are exceptional circumstances and any absence over 10 sessions (5 days) are reported to Devon County Council in accordance with Government guidelines, which may result in a penalty notice.